-Threadleaf Arborvitae is a dwarf conifer which is primarily valued in the landscape or garden for its cascading habit of growth.
-It has rich green evergreen foliage which emerges light green in spring.
-The threadlike sprays of foliage remain green throughout the winter.
+Threadleaf Arborvitae is primarily valued in the landscape or garden for its highly ornamental weeping form.
+It has attractive green evergreen foliage which emerges light green in spring.
+The threadlike sprays of foliage are highly ornamental and remain green throughout the winter.